Skip to main content

 Restraining Orders

-There are several types of restraining orders: domestic violence, civil harassment, workplace violence and elder or dependent adult abuse.
-This page contains information about domestic violence restraining orders.
-Find information about the other types of restraining order on the California Courts website.
+There are several types of restraining orders: domestic violence, civil harassment, workplace violence, gun violence, elder or dependent adult abuse, and school violence.
+This page contains information about domestic violence and gun violence restraining orders.
+Find information about the other types of restraining orders on the California Courts website.

 A domestic violence restraining order is a court order that helps protect people from abuse and/or threats of abuse from someone they know.